GRTLCollaboration/GRFolres/paper/paper_for_GitHubpreview/paper_for_GitHubpreview_with_references.md

 supported by a Royal Society University Research Fellowship No. URFR201026, and No. RFERE210291.
 KC is supported by an STFC Ernest Rutherford fellowship, project reference ST/V003240/1.
 LAS is supported by a QMUL Ph.D. scholarship.
+SB is supported by a QMUL Principal studentship.
 DD acknowledges financial support via an Emmy Noether Research Group funded by the German Research Foundation (DFG) under grant no. DO 1771/1-1.
 LR is supported by a Royal Society Renewal Grant, No. URFR201026, and a Research Expenses Enhancement Award, No. RFERE210291.

 Development of the code used in this work utilised the ARCHER2 UK National Supercomputing Service (https://www.archer2.ac.uk) under the